-Here’s a wonderful recipe you can enjoy guilt-free!
-I’m simmering chicken thighs in a rich tomatoey sauce loaded with mushrooms, onions and sweet peppers.
-Boneless, skinless, chicken thighs are very popular to use in healthy recipes these days.
-Just by removing the skin and sauteing the veggies is a small amount of oil, this delish dish now has 270 calories, 10 grams of fat and 6 Weight Watchers POINTS PLUS.
-A regular recipe has 417 calories and 27 grams of fat.
-This hearty dish is one of my family’s favorites.
-Maximum flavor and minimum effort…Definitely impressive enough to serve for company too.
+Here’s a wonderful, low-calorie dinner you can enjoy any day of the week!
+I’ve simmered chicken thighs in a rich tomatoey sauce loaded with mushrooms, onions, and sweet peppers.
+Boneless, skinless, chicken thighs are very popular to use in healthy recipes, these days.
+Each serving has 250 calories, 8 grams of fat and 5 Blue WW Freestyle SmartPoints, and 5 Green.
+This hearty dish has the maximum flavor and minimum effort…Definitely impressive enough to serve for company too.
 Buon Appetito!

 Prep Time: 15 minutes